chrisg4github/PostgreSQL/README.md

 # PostgreSQL
 This folder contains images and files related to PostgreSQL activities and homework.

+**Open README_pagila.md in the pagila folder to see the queries and results.**

 **<u>Folders:</u>**